The Flap Over Burlap

 As Bad As It Gets?

 Last week I took a look at old, out of print books that are worth finding and reading.
 This week I think I’ll take a slightly different track and instead turn my attention to a book that is currently in print, but which shouldn’t be.
-In fact, 1001 All-Natural Secrets to a Pest-Free Property by Myles H. Bader can be found in many bookstores, was actually one of the best selling garden books of 2006, and is still selling today.
-There are other books that I have problems with (Jerry Baker comes to mind) but when considering the worst of the worst this book is all by itself.
+In fact, 1001 All-Natural Secrets to a Pest-Free Property by Myles H. Bader can be found in many bookstores, was actually one of the best selling garden books of 2006, and is still selling today. … Continue reading this article “As Bad As It Gets?”

 Size matters.